 With a long history of limestone quarrying, Ludchurch is a small rural village situated just a short drive away from the beautiful old market town of Narberth, which has the most incrediable variety of independent shops and pub restaurants.

 Our Lydstep holiday cottages are found in a tiny, picturesque village that is set on a beautiful stretch of coastline and is just over three miles from the popular and historic town of Tenby.

-The seaside village of Manorbier straddles a deep valley and is dominated by a magnificent Norman castle which is privately owned but still open to the public from April to September.
-The famous archdeacon who was known as ‘Gerald of Wales’ was born here in 1145, and the castle has had a close attachment to the community ever since.
+The seaside village of Manorbier straddles a deep valley and is dominated by a magnificent castle which is privately owned but still open to the public from April to September.
+A great location for a coastal cottage holiday.